Why is regional

 are met as Texas enters the 21st century.

-SB 1 allows individuals representing eleven interest groups to serve
+SB 1 allows individuals representing twelve interest groups to serve

 as members of Regional Water Planning Groups (RWPG) to prepare